LSL Property Services Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about LSL Property Services

-LSL Property Services PLC operates in the property services industry, providing a range of services including estate agency, surveying, and financial services.
-The company is focused on the UK market, leveraging its position to offer comprehensive property-related solutions.
+LSL Property Services PLC operates in the property services industry, focusing on providing a range of services including estate agency, surveying, and financial services.
+The company is listed on the London Stock Exchange and engages in activities such as share buyback programs to manage its capital structure.

 Average Trading Volume: 123,378